 But I don’t expect everyone to be that good.
 And Facebook doesn’t always have everyone’s birthdays.
 And, believe it or not, not everyone is on Facebook.

 So what you should do is set everyone’s birthdays into your Google calendar.
 Then, set an alert for them.
 On that day, your calendar (or phone, if you have them synced) will remind you it’s someone’s birthday.
-You won’t miss anyone’s birthday, and you won’t have to fill your head with dates either.
+It’s an easy way to assure you don’t miss anyone’s birthday, and you won’t have to fill your head with dates either.

 Time block